awsdocs/aws-cdk-guide/doc_source/cli.md

 ## Security\-related changes<a name="cli-security"></a>

 To protect you against unintended changes that affect your security posture, the AWS CDK Toolkit prompts you to approve security\-related changes before deploying them\.

-You can change the level of change that requires approval by specifying:
+You can specify the level of change that requires approval:

 ```
 cdk deploy --require-approval LEVEL